QuangTung-Dao/Project-Programming-2/README.md

 		* **Euler-Cromer method**: updates the velocity first, then uses this new velocity to calculate the new position.
 		  + v_new= v_old + a_old * dt
 		  + x_new= x_old + v_new * dt
-	- Using v_new creates an error compensation.
+	- Using vnew creates an error compensation.
 If the error in the initial steps increases the energy, then in later steps (when using the new velocity), the error will cause the energy to decrease.
 As a result, the overall energy fluctuates around a fixed value instead of increasing indefinitely.
 4. About the User Interface (UI)
 	4.1.
 Layout structure (Overview)
 		* The interface uses a **multi-pane**, **fixed layout** to display all key information without extra navigation.